 To those who were involved in the referendum, whatever you did, no matter how small, whether it was hours of canvassing, going home to vote or simply sending a tweet with #Repealthe8th or discussing the issue with a loved one, you played a part in this historic moment.

 Unless you have been living under a rock over the last week you will know that the Royal Wedding happened.
-Now, the Royals have a lot of faults, and can easily be criticised for many […]
+Now, the Royals have a lot of… Read more “The Royal Wedding was a milestone for equality”

 This time round the remarkable changes were for the Liberal Democrats and UKIP, and instead a sigh of relief for the Tories and a moment of motivation for Corbyn and the Labour Party.